hkiyomaru/neural-pepper/README.md

-#Pepper with Neuraltalk
+# Pepper with Neuraltalk

 This is a program to operate Pepper with a joystick, and do Neuraltalk.
 To run this program, please set up [this server program](https://github.com/kiyomaro927/NeuraltalkServer).

-##Preparation

-####Ubuntu

-First of all, you should install Ubuntu.
+## Preparation

+### Ubuntu

+You should run this app on Ubuntu because of using ROS.
-ROS(Robot Operating System) is a middleware to operate robots simply.

-And it supports Ubuntu(one of the Linux distributions) officially.
+ROS (Robot Operating System) is a middleware to operate robots simply and it supports Ubuntu officially.
 If it is possible, a native installed machine is better than a virtual machine.

-####ROS packages
+### ROS packages

-When you get Ubuntu machine, open terminal and type these commands to install ROS.
+When you get Ubuntu machine, open your terminal and run following commands to install ROS.

 ```
 $ sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu trusty main" > /etc/apt/sources.list.d/ros-latest.list'